 Restoration work has begun at the Mar Behnam monastery !

-A meaningful place for the Brotherhood with Iraq
+A meaningful place for Fraternity in Iraq

-The Brotherhood with Iraq gladly engaged in the project.
+Fraternity in Iraq gladly engaged in the project.
 It is a foundational place for the NGO, whose members visited several times between 2011 and 2014, and whose logo – the braided cross – is directly inspired by those that used to adorn the doors of the chapel adjoining the tomb before ISIS hammered them.

 The shrine of Mar Behnam, a symbol of unity for the Iraqi